Carbon32/charcast/README.md

 # Python Raycasting:

-A ray casting game made with Python, based on Pygame & Numpy.
-The game code has been optimized using Numba library.
-The game code is split into small scripts including functions, frame, movement, variables and window.

-The code is for preview purposes, i don't recommand building on-top of it, it's so unstable and full of bugs and glitches.

-I don't think i will be developing this anymore.

-Currently the game is unstable and suffers from performance issues.
+After developing a Python Raycasting video game (check previous commits) based on Pygame & Numpy, i've discovered that the game lacked a lot of features and ran badly because of bugs and glitches.

+I chose to cease the development for a few months but now i'm going to re-make the game (based on the previous code).

+I will focus on hunting bugs and unnecessary glitches.
+The game will be well optimized and will run smoothly.